fbpx

 Flat Roofs

-One of the best selling factors of flat roofs is their longevity.
-Flat roofs can often last up to 50 years, making them some of the longest lasting roofs on the market.
+One of flat roofs’ most popular factors is their longevity.
+Flat roofs can often last up to 50 years, making them some of the longest-lasting roofs on the market.

-Plus, many homes with flat roofs are designed so that the roof itself can be used as an extended outdoor living space, making them perfect for a rooftop deck, grilling space or a gathering area.
+Plus, many homes with flat roofs are designed so that the roof itself can be used as an extended outdoor living space, making them perfect for a rooftop deck, grilling space, or gathering area.

 Shed Roofs

-Consisting of a single plane that angles downward, shed roofs are common with homes where one wall is higher than another.
+Shed roofs consist of a single plane that angles downward.
+They’re most common in homes where one wall is higher than another.

-Though often used for utilitarian reasons, shed roofs can be designed to make quite the architectural statement, which is popular with modern or minimalist homes.
+Though often used for utilitarian reasons, shed roofs can be designed to make a striking modern or minimalist statement.

 Gambrel Roofs

-A gambrel roof, also known as a barn roof, is a two-sided, symmetrical roof with two slopes on each side: a steep, lower slope and a shallow, upper slope.
-Gambrel roofs often consist of wooden shingles and have a very traditional look and feel, harkening back to colonial America.
+A gambrel roof, also known as a barn roof, is a two-sided, symmetrical roof with two slopes on each side: a steep lower slope and a shallow upper slope.
+Gambrel roofs often consist of wooden shingles and have a more traditional, colonial look.

-Similar to hipped roofs, the steep pitch of the lower slopes provide plenty of headspace, which allows homeowners with gambrel roofs to convert an attic or loft into livable space.
+Similar to hipped roofs, the steep pitch of the lower slopes provides plenty of headspace, which allows homeowners with gambrel roofs to convert an attic or loft into livable space.

 Pyramid Roofs

-A pyramid roof, as the name suggests, is a type of hipped roof that resembles a pyramid.
-This roofing style consists of four, triangle-shaped slopes that form a single peak, built onto a square or rectangular frame.
-Pyramid roofs are a popular choice for sheds, gazebos and garages, or other small residential buildings like cabins and bungalows.
+As the name suggests, a pyramid roof is a type of hipped roof that resembles a pyramid.
+This roofing style consists of four triangle-shaped slopes that form a single peak, built onto a square or rectangular frame.
+Pyramid roofs are a popular choice for sheds, gazebos, garages, or other small residential buildings like cabins and bungalows.

 Butterfly Roof